Advita1134/Clustering/README.md

 [Cluster Analysis Link](https://en.wikipedia.org/wiki/Cluster_analysis)

 ## How it works
-It finds if the number from the list is closer to the minimum of the list or the maximum.
-If it's closer the minimum, the number 1 is added to the list "y".
-If it's closer to maximum, the number 0 is added to the list "y".
-So, the first number in the list "X" corresponds to the first number in list "y".
-The second number in the list "X" corresponds to the second number in the list "y", and so on.
+1D clustering using the biggest gap between the numbers.

+- Put the numbers in numerical order.
+- Find the distance between the first and second number, then the second and third number, and so on.
+- Put the distances in a list.
+- Find the index of the largest distance.
+- Use that index to find where the group should be split.
+- Make a plot using the clusters.